Bowlby's Attachment Theory

 Between six weeks and around eight months, infants begin showing clear preferences for familiar people.
 They'll smile more readily at known faces and may be soothed more easily by their primary caregiver than by strangers.
 However, they don't yet show distress when separated from their attachment figure.

 This stage represents the infant's growing ability to distinguish between people and remember past interactions.
-Their developing memory allows them to form expectations about how specific people will respond.
+Their allows them to form expectations about how specific people will respond.
 Babies learn that their primary caregiver responds in predictable ways, which builds the foundation for secure attachment.

 The clear-cut attachment stage marks a significant shift.
 Infants now show strong attachment to specific individuals, typically displaying separation anxiety when their primary caregiver leaves and stranger anxiety when unfamiliar people approach.
 These responses indicate that the child has formed a genuine emotional bond.